Instance-dependent Label Distribution Estimation for Learning with Label Noise: Experiments

-\textbf{Synthetic Noisy Datasets} The validation is constructed on two synthetic noisy datasets MNIST~\cite{lecun1998gradient} and CIFAR-10~\cite{krizhevsky2009learning}.
-We consider two types of noisy labels for MNIST and CIFAR-10: (1) Symmetric noise: the GT label is corrupted randomly to any other class label; (2) Asymmetric noise: the GT label is corrupted to similar classes with higher probability.
-The two types of synthetic noise are class-dependent.
+Two synthetic noisy datasets were constructed based on MNIST~\cite{lecun1998gradient} and CIFAR-10~\cite{krizhevsky2009learning} for this study.
+The MNIST\footnote{\url{http://yann.lecun.com/exdb/mnist/}} dataset contains 60,000 training images and 10,000 testing images, and CIFAR-10\footnote{\url{https://www.cs.toronto.edu/~kriz/cifar.html}} consists of 50,000 training images and 10,000 test images.
+We considered two types of noisy labels: (1) symmetric noise, where the true label is randomly altered to any other class label with an equal probability; and (2) asymmetric noise, where the true label is more likely to be corrupted to similar classes.
+Both types of synthetic noise are class-dependent.

-\textbf{Real-world Noisy Datasets} We also validate the effectiveness of LDR on two real-world noisy datasets CIFAR-10N and CIFAR-100N~\cite{wei2021learning} (jointly called CIFAR-N), which equipped the training datasets of CIFAR-10 and CIFAR-100 with human-annotated noisy labels collected from Amazon Mechanical Turk.
-CIFAR-10N provides five noisy label sets for training data, $i.e.$, Aggregate ($\eta$=$9.03\%$), Random 1 ($\eta$=$17.23\%$), Random 2 ($\eta$=$18.12\%$), Random 3 ($\eta$=$17.64\%$), and Worst ($\eta$=$40.21\%$).
-CIFAR-100N provides one noisy label set for training data ($\eta$=$40.20\%$).
-The human noise in CIFAR-N has been proven to be feature-dependent~\cite{wei2021learning}.